LukeKuenneke/gitlab-ee/doc/gitlab-geo/database.md

 1. SSH into your GitLab **primary** server and login as root:

-    ```
+    ```bash
     sudo -i
     ```

 1. Omnibus GitLab has already a replication user called `gitlab_replicator`.
-   You must set its password manually.
+   You must convert the password to PostgreSQL MD5 hash first.
 Replace `thepassword` with a strong
    password:

     ```bash
-    sudo -u gitlab-psql /opt/gitlab/embedded/bin/psql -h /var/opt/gitlab/postgresql \
-         -d template1 \
-         -c "ALTER USER gitlab_replicator WITH ENCRYPTED PASSWORD 'thepassword'"
+    gitlab-rake postgresql_md5_hash USERNAME=gitlab_replicator PASSWORD=thepassword
     ```

-1. Edit `/etc/gitlab/gitlab.rb` and add the following.
-Note that GitLab 9.1 added the `geo_primary_role` configuration variable:
+1. Edit `/etc/gitlab/gitlab.rb` and add the following:

     ```ruby
-    geo_primary_role['enable'] = true
     postgresql['listen_address'] = "1.2.3.4"
     postgresql['trust_auth_cidr_addresses'] = ['127.0.0.1/32','1.2.3.4/32']
     postgresql['md5_auth_cidr_addresses'] = ['5.6.7.8/32']
+    # postgresql['max_wal_senders'] = 10
+    # postgresql['wal_keep_segments'] = 10
+    # postgresql['sql_replication_user'] = 'gitlab_replicator'

+    # New for 9.1: enable this on Primary node
+    geo_primary_role['enable'] = true

     # New for 9.4: Set this to be the number of Geo secondary nodes you have
     postgresql['max_replication_slots'] = 1

-    # postgresql['max_wal_senders'] = 10
-    # postgresql['wal_keep_segments'] = 10
+    # New for 10.2: Define / update replication password from here
+    postgresql['sql_replication_password'] = 'insert the generated md5 hash here'
     ```

     Where `1.2.3.4` is the IP address of the primary server, and `5.6.7.8`